alvinylt/gopher/README.md

 3. Sizes of the smallest and the largest text files
 4. Sizes of the smallest and the largest binary files
 5. Number of invalid references (each unique invalid request is counted once)

-The list of external servers and references with “issues/errors” are yet to be implemented.
+6. Connectivity to external servers
+7. List of references causing issues/errors

 ### Terminal Output

 The terminal outputs are in the following formats.
 - `Request sent at <timestamp>: <request>`
-- `Indexed: <pathname of newly indexed item>`
+- `Indexed <item type>: <pathname of newly indexed item>`
 - `Number of <directories/text files/binary files/invalid references>: <number>`
 - `Size of the <smallest/largest text/binary file>: <number>`

+Issues and errors are printed to the terminal in the following formats:
+- `File too large: <pathname>`
+- `Error: <error message>`
+- `Transmission timeout: <pathname>`

 ### Minimising Errors and Maximising Security